mol-george/msapp/README.md

 * the reason to implement this was for the app to return info about the pod is running on and also to control the app via labels, however I have not updated the _yet_ the original instructions
 * the app does not handle gracefully if the path does not exists (i.e. the volume and its mount are not in place)

-A better way to deploy and test the app is via [helm](https://gitlab.com/mol-george-notes/istio/-/tree/main/demos)

 ---
 ```sh